emangulo/kickball-rules/README.md

 # Kickball rules
-Based on the Outloud Sports rules, updated on October 13, 2023.
+Based on the OutLoud Sports rules, updated on October 13, 2023.

 ## Contents
 1. [Before the game](#before-the-game)